-Seattle’s Aurora Avenue, an old state highway, has long been known for its issues of homelessness, addiction, and commercial sexual exploitation.
-As our Aurora neighbors experience an ever-increasing lack of connection, we believe that the most effective way to confront Aurora’s problems is by cultivating community and a corresponding network of care.
+We believe that the most effective way to confront the disparity in our neighborhood is by cultivating community and a corresponding network of care.
 Only then will our neighbors and neighborhood truly flourish.

 Meet our team

-Elizabeth has Nonprofit Management and Fundraising Management certificates from the University of Washington and has certificates in grant-writing and volunteer management.
-Elizabeth started with Aurora Commons in 2012 and has been the Executive Director since January 2015.
+Elizabeth has lived in North Seattle near Aurora Commons for over 13 years.
+She has Nonprofit Management and Fundraising Management certificates from the University of Washington and has certificates in grant-writing and volunteer management.
+Elizabeth started with Aurora Commons in 2012 as a volunteer and has been the Executive Director since January 2015.